 Can you do a Safari in Kilimanjaro?

 A safari to Kilimanjaro is very possible and a must include in your bucket list when planning to visit Tanzania.
 Kilimanjaro is not only the highest mountain in Africa but it’s also the largest free-standing mountain in the world – rising nearly six vertical kilometers from the surrounding plains – making a Mount Kilimanjaro safari a truly once-in-a-lifetime experience.
 Climbing the mountain is truly amazing and very possible.

-Is hiking Kilimanjaro worth it?
+Is Climbing Kilimanjaro worth it?

-Climbing Mt.
-Kilimanjaro is absolutely worth it.
+Climbing Mount Kilimanjaro is absolutely worth it.
 Kilimanjaro is an achievement many hikers, athletes, and nature lovers have set their eyes on.
 But towering 19,341 feet, with a nearly 50% fail rate, reaching the peak takes a hefty amount of work against significant odds.